Skip to main content

 note

-Users with View permissions cannot Edit instance URL in shared application
+Users with View permissions cannot Edit environment URL in shared application

 Final Step Click Onboard